 The drill attachments just aren’t really big enough or powerful enough to be useful for large projects.
 They are, however, great, cheap alternatives for smaller projects.

-To use your drill like an orbital sander, hold the drill as you wood if you were screwing something in at 90 degrees to the surface.
+To use your drill like an orbital sander, hold the drill as you would if you were screwing something in at 90 degrees to the surface.

 When you push the trigger, the sandpaper will spin.
 You will need to control and apply pressure evenly throughout the sanding.